min2ha/ukwa-site/content/target/40052/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# World War One - Commemoration in Leybourne

 Project to refurbish the Village War Memorial and to add those names that were not included when the memorial was established.